MengTing0612/mygit/readme.txt

 nobeady can block no battl

-today is light
+today is l

 maybe i can make a choice

 i can win

 see your flag

+believe